HMS Queen Elizabeth (1913)

 HMS Queen Elizabeth was the lead ship of her class of five dreadnought battleships built for the Royal Navy in the early 1910s, and was often used as a flagship.
 She served in the First World War as part of the Grand Fleet, and participated in the inconclusive action of 19 August 1916.
 Her service during the war generally consisted of routine patrols and training in the North Sea.
 She and the other super-dreadnought battleships were the first of their type to be powered by oil instead of coal.
-Queen Elizabeth later served in several theatres during the Second World War, and was ultimately scrapped in 1948.
+Queen Elizabeth later served in several theatres during the Second World War, and was scrapped in 1948.

 Design and description

 The Queen Elizabeth-class ships were designed to form a fast squadron for the fleet that was intended to operate against the leading ships of the opposing battleline.
 This required maximum offensive power and a speed several knots faster than any other battleship to allow them to defeat any type of ship.